NVIDIA/cumulus-test-drive/guided-tour.md

 **Dependencies on other Labs:**

 - None.
-- An Ansible playbook, `lab3.yml` configures all prerequisites.
+- An Ansible playbook, `lab3.yml` configures all prerequisites, run it using `ansible-playbook lab3.yml` command.

 **Goals:**